GLOBAL MARKETS-U.S. shares rise on Fed hopes; euro up on Draghi remarks

 "The Fed minutes hinted that tapering could come soon, which spooked us yesterday, but that this missed expectations so much adds to the idea that the Fed will continue to be accommodative," said Adam Sarhan, chief executive of Sarhan Capital in New York.

 The rally on Wall Street failed to translate overseas.
-European shares dipping 0.1 percent, with investors finding few reasons to keep pushing prices higher, though they remained near five-year highs.
+European shares were little changed near five-year highs, with investors finding few reasons to keep pushing prices higher.

 Equity markets were also pressured by surprisingly weak data from China and the euro zone, which outweighed upbeat comments from the Bank of Japan as it left its massive stimulus policy in place.